-The program is now available to BC municipalities and regional districts, developers and other private and public sector landowners.
+The urban program is available to BC municipalities and regional districts, developers and other private and public sector landowners.
 Certification can apply to such places as parks and natural areas, college or university campuses, business sites and residential developments in urban, suburban and rural settings.
-Learn more.

 Climate Change Adaptation

 FBC supports the BC Regional Adaptation Collaborative, a federal-provincial initiative to encourage climate change adaptation in BC communities and resource sectors.
-Over 5,400 public and private sector leaders have been involved in projects or educational events, and many more communities have now created or are developing climate adaptation plans.
+Check out tools and resources to support communities become more resilient at ReTooling for Climate Change.